 Why can't I make changes after the deadline?

-IRS regulations require that orders be made on a prospective basis.
+Internal Revenue Service (IRS) regulations require that orders be made on a prospective basis.
 Changes or cancellations must be made by the first of the month.

 What if my commute or commuting costs change?